Automating Dependency Updates in Practice: An Exploratory Study on GitHub Dependabot

 As we will show in Section~\ref{sec:rq3-results}, compatibility scores are abnormally scarce.
 Although we have reached Dependabot maintainers for explanations, they claim such information to be confidential and refuse to share any details.
-We compute the number of CI check results for each dependency version pair and analyze their overall distribution to provide possible explanations for such scarcity.
+We compute the number of CI test results for each dependency version pair and analyze their overall distribution to provide possible explanations for such scarcity.